 Mr King and I did not meet as strangers.
 We had met every now and then at different houses.
 Once, for the declared purpose of seeing the models—though without previous notice and in my absence—he had been at mine.
 Waiting on him according to the intentions declared in the above letter, I was received on the footing of an acquaintance.
 It was not with him as with Mr Long; a more easy—a more pleasant—reception a man in my place need not have desired.
 The scene would have been more picturesque if I had given Mr King a Saracen’s head [that is, a threatening aspect].
 But what I am painting is history, not caricature or satire.

-We can understand Bentham’s ambition for history painting in terms of the potential for writing ‘A Picture of the Treasury’ as a Hogarthian drama, in which thinking beings with moral personalities, are situated within moral dilemmas that produce specific consequences.
+We can understand Bentham’s ambition for history painting in terms of the potential for writing ‘A Picture of the Treasury’ as a Hogarthian drama in which thinking beings with moral personalities are situated within ethical dilemmas that produce specific consequences.
 However, while Fielding sees the ‘progress’ of Hogarth’s characters as the key to understanding the moral lesson that they convey, in ‘A Picture of the Treasury’, Bentham’s address to the relationship between virtue at a standstill and ‘reformation in the moral’, is not aesthetic, and cannot be compared to history painting in a meaningful way.
 For this reason, Bentham rejects the radical model of history painting used by Hogarth’s ‘modern moral subjects’.
 The Treasury officials he deals with, offer neither an Albertian exemplum virtutis worthy of imitation, nor a Hogarthian narrative of descent into iniquity and vice.

 I have now discussed the first two ‘instances’ of Bentham’s analysis of the picture.
 The first instance was the demand for perspicuity that rejects an aesthetic reimagining of events for the picture of an unfolding catastrophe.
 The second instance showed the impossibility of representing this catastrophe in the form of an aesthetic image that narrativizes a human drama and discloses a moral lesson.
 The final instance is different from the others, because it describes a non-aesthetic exit from ‘the problem of the picture’.
 Here, Bentham offers an example of how to translate the opaque image generated by Treasury officials into a ‘perspicuous’ form of thought.
 At one point in his text, Bentham makes the shift from his focus on constructing a picture of delay and moral apathy to a means of analysing the picture.
 He does this almost as an aside, just after an account of how, on the one hand, the panopticon has to exist for what Bentham calls ‘the Salisbury job’ to be carried out, yet, on the other hand, the work of Treasury Officials also ensures that the panopticon will never be built: